cnlohr/embeddedDOOM/README.md

 # embeddedDOOM

 A port of DOOM targeted for memory-strapped systems.

 The first rev of this is lifted directly from https://github.com/id-Software/DOOM.

 This is specifically targeted for the shareware version of DOOM, and rips out a few features here and there in favor of being as small (RAM-wise) as possible.s

+WARNING: This repository uses LFS to store the Shareware.
+You will need to do a ```git lfs fetch``` in the firmware folder to get it updated.

 TODO: Write more here!

 ## Files of interest